 Where’s the money coming from to fund the scheme?

-The government will set aside $500 million of equity through the National Housing Finance and Investment Corporation to guarantee the remaining deposit on the loans under the scheme.
+The government has set aside $500 million of equity through the National Housing Finance and Investment Corporation to guarantee the remaining deposit on the loans under the scheme.

 What are my thoughts on the First Home Loan Deposit scheme?

-Any proposal that assists first home buyers to enter the property market is welcome news.
+Any initiative that assists first home buyers to enter the property market is welcome news.

-I like that the First Home Loan Deposit Scheme, will prioritise smaller lenders.
-Prioritising smaller lenders will hopefully boost competition beyond the big four banks.
+I like that the First Home Loan Deposit Scheme, prioritises smaller lenders.
+Prioritising smaller lenders boosts competition beyond the big four banks.
 Being a Mortgage Broker, I’m all about competition.
 A competitive mortgage market means that lenders are fighting to attract borrowers.
 Lenders fighting for your business means greater choice for you, the borrower.
 Which makes it easier for me to find you a better home loan deal.